NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 **---2c.** When a knowledge source provides a **free-text description** of a supporting publication (e.g. its title, or a formatted reference), the ingesting KP MAY capture this text they see fit.

-**3.** When a knowledge source reports **multiple publications supporting a single Edge**, the ingesting KP SHOULD capture those with like designator types as a list in a sinlge Attribute object, according to the specific instructions below.
-KPs MAY choose to separate individual publications into their own Attribute if they wish to provide specific information about it using other Attribute fields (e.g. `Attribute.description`) or sub-Attribute objects.
+**3.** If a knowledge source reports **multiple publications supporting a single Edge**, the ingesting KP SHOULD organize them into Attribute objects according to the specific instructions below.

-**---3a.** When all publications supporting the Edge are reported **in CURIE or URI/URL format**, the KP SHOULD capture them as a list in a single Attribute object where the `Attribute.value_type_id` is "linkml:Uriorcurie":
+**---3a.** When all publications supporting the Edge are reported **in CURIE or URI/URL format**, the KP SHOULD capture them as a list in a single Attribute object where the `value_type_id` is "linkml:Uriorcurie":

 ```json
 {